 Grubs, white grubs, grub worms.
 No matter what you call them, these pests, when left untreated, can wreak havoc in a lawn in absolutely no time.

-Before jumping into prevention, controlling, and killing grubs in your lawn, it’s important to know about the Japanese beetle and its life cycle.
+Before jumping into prevention, and grub killers and grub control in your lawn, it’s important to know about the Japanese beetle and its life cycle.

 Grubs are the larval stage of the European chafer, June beetle (June bug) and/or Japanese beetle.
 These are the most common in New England.
 Adult Japanese beetles (June bugs) typically lay eggs in lawns in June.
 The ideal conditions are green healthy, irrigated lawns.
 As the larvae eggs hatch, they begin to eat the roots of the grass throughout the summer into the early fall months.